mblode/vscode-twig-language/README.md

 formsearchresults        Example search form results
 ```

-## Twig syntax highlighting and language support

-An extension for VS Code which provides support for the Twig syntax.

-## Information about Twig code on hover
+### Information about Twig code on hover

-Hovers show information about the symbol/object that's below the mouse cursor for Twig files.
+VSCode Twig language shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.

-### Optional VSCode Config
+## Optional VSCode Config

 Optionally add the following code to your VSCode user settings so that every *.html file is recognised as the Twig language mode.